au2/blue-button-benchmark/README.md

 In each of the designs in the previous [section](#singleEntryDesigns), the basic document stored is an entry in a particular section.
 This section explores the possibility to store multiple entries in a single document.
 Since there is a 16M limit on a single document there must be a limit on the number entries a single document can contain.
 This limit `entries_per_document` is one of the parameters of the experimentation of performance.

+# Performance Metric

+In this effort we mainly depend on MongoDB 'Profiler'.
+The profiler comes with MongoDB and stores all the executed commands and the execution duration in the database.
+Our approach is to run our scenarios with profiler turned on for all the design choices and compare the execution times.
+In addition to choice of the database design the following are some other parameters that is being considered
+* Number of patients
+* Frequency of patient access to Master Health Record
+* Number of sections in Master Heath Record
+* Frequency of read access to Master Health Record, differentiating between summary fields and full entries
+* Frequency and nature of updates to the Master Health Record

+# Environment

+We will run MongoDB on a Linux (Ubuntu) Virtual Machine on a Mac Pro laptop.
+The scenarios will be implemented in node.js and run in the Mac Pro itself.